How to Make Thanksgiving Gravy Without Turkey Drippings

 When it comes Thanksgiving, there's nothing better than homemade gravy made with pan drippings from the roasted turkey.
 That's the ideal way to make gravy on Thanksgiving.

-That said, there are times when you don't have those precious pan drippings to work with.
+But, there are times when you don't have those precious pan drippings to work with.
 If you deep-fry or smoke your turkey, or decide to serve stuffed turkey breasts instead of a whole roast for instance.
 Or perhaps you're making a traditional roast, but don't want the hassle of making gravy on the day.
 And who hasn't lamented the fact that the gravy is all gone, when they eat leftovers.
 Well, the good news is that you can easily make gravy without those pan drippings.

 Here are some quick and easy recipes, plus tips for adding extra flavor to your Thanksgiving gravy.